harsh6183/QuikAid/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## 21 july done with Home page 1.17
+## 21 july done with Home page

 ## For live location used the OpenStreet Map source.
+## 23 july done with the submite report page